Ziqinwang/phl-crime-mapper-v1/README.md

 Future
 ======

 This is only the beginning!
 Besides UI and optimization improvements, version 2.0 will allow users to sign-up for weekly/monthly email or SMS alerts for an area that they are interested in.
+There's a few other new features that I'm excited to introduce.

 Suggestions, questions or want to get involved?
 Get in touch with me through Twitter ([@ddw17](http://www.twitter.com/ddw17)) or [email](mailto:daviddwalk@gmail.com?subject=I want to talk about PHL Crime Mapper!).
 Pull requests and new issues welcome!